typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 - Speaker: Shingo Inouse aka [Leko](https://twitter.com/L_e_k_o)
 - slide: TBD

-The organizer leko talk about why TypeScript meetup held and the purpuse of TypeScript Meetup Japan.
+The organizer leko talked about why TypeScript meetup is held and the purpose of TypeScript Meetup Japan.
 Talk summery is almost the same as [What is TypeScript Meetup ](link to the above section).